aigarsdz/brume/index.md

 	<li> Checkout our <a href="http://arxiv.org/abs/1504.00325"> ArXiv paper</a> on creating the <a href="http://mscoco.org/dataset/#captions">MSCOCO Caption Evaluation Server</a>
  	<li> Paper on "CIDEr: Consensus-Based Image Description Evaluation" accepted for publication in CVPR, 2015.
 Checkout our <a href="https://github.com/ramakrishnavedantam928/cider">code</a> and <a href="http://ramakrishnavedantam928.github.io/cider/">project page</a></li>
 	<li> Paper on "Adopting Abstract Images for Semantic Scene Understanding" accepted to IEEE TPAMI</li>
-	<li> I interned at the <a href='http://cvn.ecp.fr/'>Center for Visual Computing</a> at Ecole Centrale de Paris/INRIA-Saclay in Summer, 2014 with Prof. Iasonas Kokkinos</li>
+	<li> I interned at the <a href='http://cvn.ecp.fr/'>Center for Visual Computing</a> at Ecole Centrale de Paris/INRIA-Saclay in Summer, 2014 with Iasonas Kokkinos</li>
 	<li> I attended the <a href='http://svg.dmi.unict.it/icvss2014/'>International Computer Vision Summer School</a> (ICVSS), 2014</li>
 </ul>
 <hr/>
 Hi !
-I am a third year Ph.D. student at Virginia Tech working under the guidance of <a href='http://filebox.ece.vt.edu/~parikh'>Prof. Devi Parikh</a> at the <a href='https://filebox.ece.vt.edu/~parikh/CVL.html'>Computer Vision Lab</a> (CVL).
+I am a third year Ph.D. student at Virginia Tech working under the guidance of <a href='http://filebox.ece.vt.edu/~parikh'>Devi Parikh</a> at the <a href='https://filebox.ece.vt.edu/~parikh/CVL.html'>Computer Vision Lab</a> (CVL).
 I am interested in Computer Vision and Machine Learning.

 My current focus is on understanding the link between vision, language and common sense.
 My recent interest is in Recurrent Neural Nets and sequential data processing.
-In exploring these frontiers, I also work closely with <a href='http://research.microsoft.com/en-us/people/larryz/'>Dr. Larry Zitnick</a> from Microsoft Research on various problems.
+In exploring these frontiers, I also work closely with <a href='http://research.microsoft.com/en-us/people/larryz/'>Larry Zitnick</a> from Microsoft Research on various problems.

-Previously I finished my undergrad in ECE at IIIT-Hyderabad where I worked with <a href='http://www.iiit.ac.in/people/faculty/mkrishna'>Prof. K. Madhava Krishna</a>. <a href='https://sites.google.com/site/ramakrishnavedantam928/'>Here</a> is a link to my old website.
+Previously I finished my undergrad in ECE at IIIT-Hyderabad where I worked with <a href='http://www.iiit.ac.in/people/faculty/mkrishna'>K. Madhava Krishna</a>. <a href='https://sites.google.com/site/ramakrishnavedantam928/'>Here</a> is a link to my old website.
 <hr/>
 <div align="center"><b>I have spent several months at</b></div>
 <div align="center">